-- Be a Texas Resident as defined by the Texas Coordinating Board rules.
+- A Texas Resident as defined by the Texas Coordinating Board rules.

-- Be a high school graduate or its equivalent (GED).
+- A high school graduate or its equivalent (GED).

-- Be either deaf or blind.
+- Either deaf or blind.
 Deaf is defined as a person whose sense of hearing is nonfunctional for normal conversation after all necessary medical treatment, surgery, and use of hearing aids are utilized.
 Blind is defined by Section 91.051(5) of the Human Resources Code.

 Also, please note that if you have a bachelor’s degree or higher, and/or more than 90 hours of college credits, you will not be eligible to use a tuition exemption for ACC classes.

-Finally, to determine eligibility for the tuition exemption, you must meet (virtually by video chat or phone) with Student Accessibility Services and provide the following information:
+Finally, to determine eligibility for the tuition exemption, you must submit the following to Student Accessibility Services (SAS):

 - Complete the SAS Application for Services and Accommodations.